Fastiraz/gosint/README.md

 }
 ```

-And suppose we run the script and enter the username "example_user" when prompted.
+And suppose we run the script and enter the username `example_user` when prompted.
 The output might look like this:

 ```bash
 7Cups: 200 OK